-- Column 2 of Annex VIII, Section 8.4.2. provides that an experimental study for this endpoint is not needed if adequate data from an in vivo cytogenicity test is available. - Based on the rejection of the grouping and read-across above, the information you provided does not fulfil the information requirement. - ii.
-The future data (ii) indicated in your dossier cannot be considered at this stage.
+Column 2 of Annex VIII, Section 8.4.2. provides that an experimental study for this endpoint is not needed if adequate data from an in vivo cytogenicity test is available.

+Based on the rejection of the grouping and read-across above, the information you provided does not fulfil the information requirement.